Wigsinator/PocketChefApp/doc/sprint 0/process.md

 ### How did you organize the team?
 Which tools did you use, if any?
+- In terms of roles, we rotate roles regularly.
+For example, two different people will take the role of conducting the checks before each submission, and we rotate who writes the minutes and who books the room if we are having an in person meeting.
+Therefore, we all have different roles for each meetings/submissions.
 - We use Google Docs to record everything we have planned for our project, and we make sure that everything is agreed upon by every team member.
 - We also use Doodle Polls to determine availability of each team members for meetings and work sessions.
-- Whatsapp for regular communication and sending links
+- We use Whatsapp for regular communication and sending links.
-- Google Hangouts for online meetings since it can handle 6 people
+- We use Google Hangouts for online meetings since it can handle 6 people.

 With the requirement for Microsoft Teams we will migrate all of our documents, meetings and conversations over to Teams for the rest of the sprints.
 This is easier to keep track of since everything will be in one place.